jundalisay/sp/content/en/research/indian/kundalini/section-4/chapter-10.md

 interconnection of these two chakras.

 There are also what we can call energy circuits involved in these interconnections.

 These energies can be directed up or down.
 If the instincts or desires related to specific areas are not actually satisfied, then there is a tendency for the energy to build up.
 We see it especially in relation to the sexual impulse, which is connected mainly to swadhisthana, and also partly to mooladhara and manipura.
 An unfulfilled sexual life at swadhisthana level tends to redirect energy either into the desire for power and dominance at manipura or the neurotic craving for possessions at mooladhara.
 Energy is built into this chakra system and all of its connections with the hypothalamus and the limbic system.

 The limbic system, amongst other things, generates a continuity of emotions, and emotions of course motivate action.
 If there is, for example, competition, then anger is stirred up within the solar plexus, stomach areas and related organs, including the adrenal glands.

 The adrenals, of course, activate a person to fight if it is over territory or food.
 Also, adrenalin increases the sugar content in the blood by breaking down glycogen in the liver, so it keeps the animal going even though it is hungry and short of food.
 If necessary, adrenalin will supply the bloodstream with sugar, so that it can win the fight and get food.
 It seems to me that a lot of the physiological energy that is inherent in all these chakra circuits is this sort of energy.

 I do not really believe it is energy per se, but I think it is nerve impulses, for instance in the case of manipura chakra, stimulated by a block in blood glucose which then activates the stomach and the hunger centers in the hypo thalamus, which then activates these mechanisms.
 {{< /l >}}

+{{< r a="Swami Shankardevananda" >}}
-Swami Shankardevananda: So you do not believe in a specific localized energy, but a total body functioning within that circuit.
+So you do not believe in a specific localized energy, but a total body functioning within that circuit.
 And one circuit becomes dominant if it is neglected or overactivated.
+{{< /r >}}

 {{< l a="Vivekananda" >}}